-As a result of rapid growth, 79% of Kigali’s total population live in unplanned areas.
+As a result of rapid growth, 79% of Kigali’s population lives in unplanned areas.

 The use of high-frequency SMS surveys to inform policy decisions is a first in Rwanda.

-Laterite collected high frequency and high-resolution data on the situation of residents in unplanned settlements in Kigali, focusing on employment, housing, mobility, migration and basic service provision (water, electricity, garbage collection, sanitation).
+Laterite collected high frequency and high-resolution data on the situation of residents in unplanned settlements in Kigali.
+The data we collected focused on employment, housing, mobility, migration and basic service provision (water, electricity, garbage collection, sanitation).

-This study tests whether high-frequency SMS surveys and targeted panels can become useful data collection tools for the City of Kigali.
-These tools could be used for a range of other applications, such as to collect feedback on the quality of services or on disaster management.
+This study showed that high-frequency SMS surveys and targeted panels can become useful data collection tools for the City of Kigali.
+These tools can be used for a range of other applications, such as to collect feedback on the quality of services or on disaster management.